ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

 ## Run the YCRC cryosparc workflow
 To use the new cryosparc workflow, follow the steps below:

-1. **Launch your cryosparc server** : Use the following command in the cluster terminal login node:
+1. **Launch your cryosparc server** : In a new cluster terminal window (login node is fine), enter the following command:
     ```
     ycrc_launch_cryosparc.sh
     ```